-This is something that I’ve been quite aware of ever since Tsh encouraged us to say no to ourselves.
+If you’re feeling stressed, a crazy schedule definitely isn’t helping.
+This is something that I’ve been aware of ever since Tsh encouraged us to say no to ourselves.

-Sometimes you have to take a pass on things and avoid overcommitting your time.
-For me, it’s something that I’ve gotten better at doing — with one exception: saying “no” to me.
+Sometimes you have to say no to things and avoid overcommitting your time.
+For me, it’s something that I’ve gotten better at doing, with one exception… saying no to me.

 Let’s face it.
 We’re all busy and have our own agendas that get disrupted and knocked off track every day.
 That’s how it is, and there’s not a whole lot we can do about it.

 I’m probably no different than the next person on social media or someone who works online for a living, and it’s true that I’m pitched multiple times a week to collaborate in some fashion.